Mauriyin/FLDRL-in-Wireless-Communication/README.md

 ```
 Contributors: Hao Yin, Zhanke Zhou

-The paper can be found on arxiv: https://arxiv.org/abs/2102.07019
+The paper can be found https://ieeexplore.ieee.org/document/9348485